 - Vidar T. Fauske, JPMorgan Chase (general development, extensions).

 - Brian Granger, AWS (co-creator, strategy, vision, management, UI/UX design, architecture).

-- Jason Grout, Bloomberg (co-creator, vision, general development).
+- Jason Grout, Databricks (co-creator, vision, general development).

 - Max Klein, JPMorgan Chase (UI Package, build system, general development, extensions).